boostorg/leaf/README.md

-LEAF is a C++11 error handling library capable of transporting arbitrary error information from contexts that detect and report failures, as well as from intermediate error-neutral contexts, to scopes where the error is handled.

-LEAF does not allocate memory dynamically, which makes it suitable for low-latency and other performance-critical environments.
-It is equally applicable to programs that use exception handling and programs that do not.
+LEAF is a C++11 error handling library.
+Features:

+* No dynamic memory allocations.

+* Associate objects of arbitrary types with any failure -- when it is initially reported or at a later time.

+* Compatible with `std::error_code`, `errno` and any other error handling APIs.

+* Use with or without exception handling.

+* Support for multi-thread programming.

 Copyright (c) 2018 Emil Dotchevski.
 Distributed under the [Boost Software License, Version 1.0](http://www.boost.org/LICENSE_1_0.txt).